The Invisible Bottleneck Behind Every AI Chip

 The Competitive Landscape

-ASE is not operating in a vacuum.
+ASE isn't operating in a vacuum.
 TSMC continues to expand its own advanced packaging capacity, investing heavily in CoWoS and SoIC (System on Integrated Chips) technologies.
 Samsung is building out its own 2.5D and 3D packaging lines in South Korea.
 Intel has pushed its Foveros and EMIB technologies as alternatives for Western customers seeking supply chain diversification.

 But ASE occupies a unique position.
 As an outsourced assembly and test (OSAT) provider, it serves as a neutral party, packaging chips from multiple foundries and fabless designers.
 That neutrality becomes more valuable as the AI chip market fragments across different architectures and suppliers.